carnivuth/carnivuth_blog/content/blog/MAN_CONFIGURATION.md

 ---
 date: 2024-11-22
-title: configure man commands
+title: "Setup man command"
 index: 7
+draft: true
 ---
-# CONFIGURING MANUALS

 Linux ships with a lot of documentation in the form of man pages, that are too complex and time consuming to read for quick access to oneliners, too many times i have encountered myself with the problem of finding a pipe command to do a specific task and the man is not helpful in this cases, here my personal configuration to make man pages and command more pleasant to use: